Tenchumaru/home/README.md

 home
 ====

-These are files in my bin and lib directories, mostly Python.
+These are files in my bin, lib, and src directories, mostly Python.